7 Simple Tricks to Keep Your House Warm All Winter Long

-With drafty doors, windows, and poorly insulated rooms, the cold can be inevitable.
+With drafty doors, windows and poorly insulated rooms, the cold can be inevitable.
 So what’s a homeowner to do?

 It’s officially cold outside, and the last thing anyone wants is to walk into a cold house.
 But sometimes, you don’t really have that option.
-With drafty doors, windows, and poorly insulated rooms, the cold can be inevitable.
+With drafty doors, windows and poorly-insulated rooms, the cold can be inevitable.
 So what’s a homeowner to do?

 Keep the cold air out and the warm air in!
 All it takes is a little weather stripping along your exterior doors.
 Using high-quality silicone rubber weather stripping will not only seal gaps, but increases energy efficiency in your home.
 And it can all be done in a weekend!

-Instead of having the heat from your radiators bounce off your walls, going random directions, specify an area that you would like the heat to be the most prominent.
+Instead of having the heat from your radiators bounce off your walls and go in random directions, specify an area that you would like the heat to be the most prominent.
 Installing radiator panels on your ceiling can easily do this.

 These will probably be your handiest tool during the cold winter months.
 Place the soapstone heater next to a heat source to warm up.
 It quickly absorbs the heat, and in return will radiate heat for hours afterward.
 They don’t easily overheat, which makes them great for bed warmers and satellite heating needs.
 These are the five most common heating problems (and tips on how to fix them).

-Designate a heating room
+Designate a Heating Room

 Have one specific room that feels colder than the others?
 We have 16 tips that will heat up a cold room drastically.